 Spackle can be a convenient way to fill in holes prior to painting wood paneling.
 It is important to decide whether you want to keep the appearance of the grooves in the paneling or reduce their appearance.
 If you decide you don’t want the wall to keep the paneling appearance, you will need to ensure that you use the spackle to fill in the grooves.
 Before you do anything else, you will need to ensure that you allow all spackle to dry completely.
 Ensure that you fill in any holes during this step, as well.

 The surface will have to be carefully sanded to remove any alternative materials that are present on the surface of the wood paneling.
 Occasionally this will be another layer of material that may prevent paint from sticking to the wood.
 By sanding the surface, you will be able to remove this layer and ensure the paint job can be completed effectively.

 Prime the Surface

-Using primer will help to ensure that your paint job is able to adhere securely to your wall.
+Using a primer will help to ensure that your paint job is able to adhere securely to your wall.
 When applying the primer to the surface of your wood paneling, you will want to begin in the grooves located between the panels.
 Once you have covered this area, you can spread the complete surface with the primer.
 After the primer has dried, you can paint the wall.

 Paint the Wall

 After the primer has dried, you will be able to paint the area.
-It will be important to follow the same strategy that you used with primer.
+It will be important to follow the same strategy that you used with a primer.
 Paint the grooves of the wood paneling, then paint the entire area.
 It may be necessary to paint more than one layer, depending on the type and quality of the paint that you choose.

-If you follow these steps, you will be able to more successfully paint your wood paneling.
-This can ensure a much better finished appearance, as well as provides many additional benefits.
+If you follow these steps, you will be able to successfully paint your wood paneling.
+This can ensure a much better-finished appearance, as well as provides many additional benefits.
 A professional, like our team at Allied Painters, can help to ensure that your wood paneling paint job will greatly improve the appearance of your finished project.
 To learn more about painting wood paneling, contact us at Allied Painters today!